philzook58/philzook58.github.io/_posts/2026-05-01-dump_calculus.md

 $ \{x,y \mapsto \sin(\cos(x)) \} = \{x,y \mapsto \sin(\{ a,b \mapsto \cos(\{ l,k \mapsto l \}(a,b)) \}(x,y)) \} = \sin '( \cos'(lift_{10}(id)))$

-# Co-de Bruijn is Maximally Pushed Down Lifting
+# Co-de Bruijn is Maximally Pulled Up Lifting

 Co-de Bruijn <https://arxiv.org/abs/1807.04085> is described as a method to deal with lambda binders, but my expression language does not contain lambdas at this point.
 In fact, Co-de Bruijn normalization makes sense in the absence of the lambda binders.
 If it basically noting that there is a normal form that pulls up any lifts as high as they will go.
 The entries of the `lift` kind of look like a free variable analysis.